-21. The officer acting as gate-keeper, or any other officer of the prison, may examine anything carried in or out of the prison, and may stop and search or cause to be searched any person suspected of bringing any prohibited article into or out of the prison, or of carrying out any property belonging to the prison, and if any such article or property be found, shall give immediate notice thereof to the Jailer.
+21. Duties of gate-keeper.- The officer acting as gate-keeper, or any other officer of the prison, may examine anything carried in or out of the prison, and may stop and search or cause to be searched any person suspected of bringing any prohibited article into or out of the prison, or of carrying out any property belonging to the prison, and, if any such article or property be found, shall give immediate notice thereof to the Jailer.

-22. Officers subordinate to the Jailer shall not be absent from the prison without leave from the Superintendent or from the Jailer.
+22. Subordinate officers not to be absent without leave.- Officers subordinate to the Jailer shall not be absent from the prison without leave from the Superintendent or from the Jailer.

-23. Prisoners who have been appointed as officers of prisons shall be deemed to be public servants within the meaning of the Pakistan Penal Code.
+23. Convict officers.- Prisoners who have been appointed as officers of prisons shall be deemed to be public servants within the meaning of the Indian Penal Code'.